 What type of content do you accept?

-Articles should not have appeared elsewhere online or in print.
+Articles may have appeared elsewhere online or in print.
 Please note, we do not accept posts from professional marketers.
 If you are interested in sponsorship opportunities, please drop a line to our Executive Officer at

 What is the process?

 Submit your proposed contribution to in MS Word format.
-Submissions that comply with the below checklist will be assessed for suitability by the Managing Editor and approved by the Editorial Review Panel for publication.
-You can use our ACGR Blog_Submission Checklist_2020 template and ensure you have the following:
+Submissions that comply with the below checklist will be assessed for suitability by the Managing Editor.
+By submitting you agree to our terms and conditions.
+Please ensure you include the following:

 - Article is ~1000 words

-- Full URLs provided to link to further information
+- Full URLs provided if linking to further information

 - Images or other media are attached as separate files with appropriate attributions

 - high resolution, 300 dpi large format image if applicable

 - approval for the image to be used